xairy/mipt-schedule-parser/README.md

 Each of these 4 values consists of the color of the according excel cell and its value separated by the tab character.

+Colors are encoded as numbers, where green (empty) is encoded as 0, blue (seminars) - as 1, pink (lectures) - as 2, yellow (PE, foreign languages, etc.) - as 3.

 So, basically, the script prints the schedule as follows: